Home / Charge Card vs Credit Card: Pros, Cons, and Key Comparisons

 What Is a Charge Card?

-A charge card allows purchases without a fixed credit limit, but it requires you to pay the full balance every month.
-It doesn’t let you roll over balances or incur monthly interest.
+A charge card lets you make eligible purchases without a preset spending limit, but you must pay the balance in full each month.
+You can’t roll over balances or accrue interest.

 Who Should Use a Charge Card?